simplicitesoftware/documentation/docs/docs/operation/tomcat-installation-windows.md

 JVM
 ---

-Dowload and install an up to date Java VM Developpement Kit (or a Runtime Environment if you don't plan to do debugging) in the appropriate version for your target Simplicité platform version and suitable for your version of Windows (see [this document](/docs/compatibility#java-vm) for JVM compliance details).
+Download and install an up to date Java VM Development Kit (or a Runtime Environment if you don't plan to do debugging) in the appropriate version for your target Simplicité platform version and suitable for your version of Windows (see [this document](/docs/compatibility#java-vm) for JVM compliance details).

 Register the `JAVA_HOME` environment variable as the path of your JVM Installation (e.g. `C:\Program Files\Java\jdk-x.y.z`) and add `%JAVA_HOME%\bin` to the system `PATH`.